pypaut/snes/eso/README.md

 ### What is it ?

-I could not launch Minion on Linux, so I had the idea to build it myself.
+I failed in launching Minion on Linux, so I had the idea to build it myself.
 Not quite yet, but the `eso.sh` script will automate the installation of AddOns for ESO (for a basic Steam Play/ProtonDB installation).

+It is worth mentioning that you can simply re-execute the script to update all your AddOns to their latest version.

 ### What to know